About Me

 I have worked as a software engineer for over 4 years in different domains.
 The first year of my career taught me fundamental concepts related to network/media streaming protocols, codecs, containers, and stress testing.
 Later, I joined a search engine company in Vietnam and worked there for about 2 years, where I learned and implemented crawling, indexing, and searching services.

 In August 2024, I was really lucky to meet Rudi Cillibrasi, a computer scientist and a software engineer with 20+ years of experience.
-I learned so much from him, he gave me the first paid remote job to develop some scientific programming tools using the formula that he researched and developed.
+I learned so much from him; he gave me the first paid remote job to develop some scientific programming tools using the formula that he researched and developed.
 During this time, I have learned so many interesting computer science concepts and their applications, such as algorithmic information theory and data compression, first-order logic, and unsupervised machine learning.
-He also introduced me to his long-time friend Joy Hughes, also a computer scientist and experienced low-level programming engineer, specialized in computational geometry.
-I have a wonderful time collaborating with Joy as well in her generative photography open-source project written in C++ with a web interface.
+He also introduced me to his long-time friend Joy Hughes, also a computer scientist and experienced low-level programming engineer, specializing in computational geometry.
+I have a wonderful time collaborating with Joy as well in her generative photography open-source project, written in C++ with a web interface.

 Rudi and I’ve created the CompLearn 2.0 OSS project, which is a scientific programming tool for clustering data objects using data compression and algorithmic information theory, the heart of this tool is the NCD (Normalized Compression Distance) formula, it’s a metric can be used for unsupervised machine learning tasks that are “paramater-free”, “feature-free”, and “alignment-free”.